 Its really hard to believe almost two years have gone by since sailing into Cairns, Australia from the Solomons.
-Apart from a 4 month break where each of us went to our respective corners of the world, we have lived, worked and traveled this amazing country the entire time.
+Apart from a 4 month break where each of us went to our respective corners of the world, we have lived, worked and travelled this amazing country the entire time.
 We have experienced the big cold city life, sailed the remote islands, walked the rugged land and dove the great barrier reef.
 Whether by car or sailboat we have been lucky enough to see the entire coast from Melbourne to Darwin….And now the time has come to sail away.

 After leaving Bundaberg we covered 2200 miles in about 4 weeks.
 Our adventure had definitely started when we left Bundy but in the back of our minds Darwin always twinkled as the destination from which the real adventure would start.
 Don’t get me wrong, the coast from Bundy to here was filled with amazing downwind sailing and endless reefs and islands but unfortunately, we were in a bit of a rush to get up here as the Indonesian sailing season starts in August.